 May 13, 2014 On the Fink Summit

 Friends have been asking me about the meeting I attended this Sunday.
 It was hosted by Rabbi Eliyahu Fink.
 I was there with nine people; five orthodox who are in some position of authority, five formerly orthodox who are in no position of authority whatsoever (we OTDs don’t believe in authority anyway, so there.)
 We met in a nice Rockland home, just a few minutes away from where I live.
 When I came inside, Hasidic time; which is a few minutes late, everyone was already assembled in the living room and people were making introductions.
-There were bottles of waters and the participants were curling up their notes into long microphone-type rolls.
+There were bottles of water and the participants were curling up their notes into long microphone-type rolls.
 I spotted my friend Leah Vincent amidst the odd crowd, in a black skirt and beige stockings, talking to some bearded guy about the parsha.
 This, I assure you, has not happened at any of my meetings with Leah before.

 I know well some of the people who were there.
 Leah, Adina and Ushy are good friends.
 Fink is a good star I follow online.
 The other people had good beards, except Avital Chizhik.
 She had good hair; great hair.
 Fink had no hair and no beard.
 Anonymous had no hair, no beard and no name.
 As I said, there was great diversity.